Responses to the COVID-19 pandemic in March 2020: 20 March

 After mid-March 2020, the Federal government made a major move to use the US military to initiate and lead an effort to rapidly grow COVID-19 intensive care facilities nationwide.
 The US Army Corps of Engineers, under existing statutory authority that comes from authorizations and powers of FEMA, will be rapidly leasing a large number of buildings across the US in hotels and in larger open buildings to immediately grow the number of rooms and beds with ICU capability for patients of the COVID-19 pandemic.
 A public briefing of the plan was given by Army General Todd Semonite on 20 March 2020.
 The Corps of Engineers will handle leasing and engineering, with contracts for rapid facility modification and setup issued to local contractors.
-The plan envisions that the operation of the facilities and the provision of medical staff would be entirely handled by the various US States rather the Federal government.
+The plan envisions that the operation of the facilities and the provision of medical staff would be entirely handled by various US States rather than the Federal government.

 The Grand Ole Opry was played in front of an empty theater for the first time since 1925.

 Singapore's Government Technology Agency launched a smartphone app TraceTogether to boost contact tracing efforts, the first such app in the world.
 In addition; more social distancing measures are announced, including suspending all events and gatherings with 250 people or more with immediate effect until 30 June, ensuring 1 metre separation in public venues, and suspending all activities for seniors for another 14 days until 7 April.
 A guide on safe distancing measures has also been drawn up by Enterprise Singapore and Singapore Tourism Board.

 South Korea will start testing all travellers who arrive from Europe for COVID-19 from 22 March.
 These travellers will also be required to self-quarantine for two weeks even with a negative test, which the government will provide financial support to all.